 Michal’s Contempt for David

-16 As the Ark of God came into the city of David, Michal the daughter of Saul looked out through the window, and saw king David leaping and dancing before the Lord; and she despised him in her heart.
+16 As the Ark of the Lord came into the city of David, Michal the daughter of Saul looked out through the window, and saw king David leaping and dancing before the Lord; and she despised him in her heart.

-17 They brought in the Ark of God, and set it in its place, in the middle of the tent that David had pitched for it; and David offered burnt offerings and peace offerings before the Lord.
-18 When David had finished offering the burnt offering and the peace offerings, he blessed the people in the name of God of Hosts.
+17 They brought in the Ark of the Lord, and set it in its place, in the middle of the tent that David had pitched for it, and David offered burnt offerings and peace offerings before the Lord.
+18 When David had finished offering the burnt offering and the peace offerings, he blessed the people in the name of the Lord of Hosts.
 19 He gave to all the people, among the whole multitude of Israel, both to men and women, to everyone, a portion of bread, dates, and raisins.
 So all the people departed, each to his own house.

 20 Then David returned to bless his household.
 Michal the daughter of Saul came out to meet David, and said, “How glorious the king of Israel was today, who uncovered himself today in the eyes of the maids of his servants, like one of the vulgar people shamelessly uncovers himself!”

 21 David said to Michal, “It was before the Lord, who chose me above your father, and above all his house, to appoint me ruler over the Lord’s people, over Israel.
 Therefore I will celebrate before the Lord.
 22 I will be yet more vile than this, and will be worthless in my own sight.
 But the maids of whom you have spoken will honor me.”

 23 Michal the daughter of Saul had no child to the day of her death.